twaugh/patchutils/README_scanner_debug.md

 - **Removed ('-')**: Removed lines (context: both)
 - **Changed ('!')**: Changed lines (context diffs only)
   - Emitted twice: first as context "old", then as context "new"
-  - Same line content, different context indicating old vs new version
+  - Different line content: old version first, then new version
+- **No Newline ('\\')**: No newline marker lines (context: both)

+**Note**: "context: both" means the line applies to both old and new file versions conceptually.
+Only changed lines ('!') in context diffs get special context handling (old/new).

 ### BINARY
 Binary patch markers (`Binary files differ`, `GIT binary patch`)